-The monthly Internet Vacancy Index (IVI) is compiled by the Jobs and Skills Australia.
+The monthly Internet Vacancy Index (IVI) is compiled by Jobs and Skills Australia.
 The IVI is based on a count of online job advertisements newly lodged on SEEK, CareerOne and Australian JobSearch during the month.
-Duplicate advertisements are removed before the IVI job advertisements are coded by the Jobs and Skills Australia to occupations based on the Australian and New Zealand Standard Classification of Occupations (ANZSCO).
-The IVI is based on administrative data and as a result, is not affected by the sampling error present in survey-based data.
+Duplicate advertisements are removed before the IVI job advertisements are coded to occupations based on the Australian and New Zealand

+Standard Classification of Occupations (ANZSCO).
+The IVI is based on administrative data, and as a result, is not affected by the sampling error present in survey-based data.